HomePlaysHamlet → Famous Quotes

 Analysis

-The dramatic irony is brutal.
-The Player Queen's speech is a direct parallel to Gertrude's own situation: a widow who did not wait long enough to remarry.
-Gertrude's dismissive verdict on the character's vows is, in effect, self-exoneration — a claim that such promises are unrealistic anyway.
-Hamlet has chosen this material precisely to make his mother squirm, and her reply suggests the barb has landed, but her response is evasion rather than self-recognition.
-She would rather mock the Player Queen's idealism than acknowledge her own capacity for betrayal.
+The irony is brutal, because the Player Queen's situation mirrors Gertrude's own.
+Her tart verdict is, in effect, self-exoneration — a claim that such vows are unrealistic anyway.
+Hamlet chose the material precisely to make her squirm, and her reply suggests the barb has landed, met with evasion rather than self-recognition.

-O, my offence is rank, it smells to heaven Act 3, Scene 3 · Spoken by Claudius
+O, my offence is rank, it smells to heaven Act 3, Scene 3 · Claudius

 It hath the primal eldest curse upon't,